Meteor-Community-Packages/meteor-collection-extensions/README.md

 ## Breaking changes in 1.0.0, please keep reading!

-Starting with v.
-1.0.0, extensions will have to use `collection` as first param, instead of `this`:
+> Starting with v.
+1.0.0, this package requires Meteor >= 3.0!

+All extensions will have to use `collection` as first param, instead of `this`:

 ```js
 CollectionExtensions.addExtension(async (collection, name, options) => {